ThomWilliams/team-profile-generator-tew/README.md

   ## Description

-  A professional team profile generator that uses node to generate a HTML file, populated with employee cards displaying data inputted by the user.
+  A professional team profile generator that uses node to generate a HTML file, populated with dyanmically generated employee cards displaying data inputted by the user.

+  Bootstrap CSS Framework used for the styling.

   ## Installation